rizinorg/rizin/doc/ios.md

 Compilation
 -----------

-There are different ways to build r2 for iOS, use the sys/ script you need:
+There are different ways to build rizin for iOS, use the sys/ script you need:

 * `sys/ios-cydia.sh`
 * `sys/ios-static.sh`
 * `sys/ios-simulator.sh`

-It is also possible to build r2 natively on your iDevice by following the standard `./configure ; make ; make install` steps.
+It is also possible to build rizin natively on your iDevice by following the standard `./configure ; make ; make install` steps.
 But if you own a Mac is better to use the XCode toolchain to get better build times.

 For incremental compilations or daily development you should: